 Look round after going through the gate and ponder the meaning of the sign.
 Go straight across the field on the obvious path, and out onto Snakelake Hill.
 Turn left up the road and continue over the Hedgestocks crossroads.
 Fine views open up to the north-west.
 Continue straight ahead at the next junction (most Batcombe traffic forks right at this point).
 The road narrows and drops downhill.
 Shortly after ruined barns on the right, turn right at a gate and a stile.

 Follow the path (often rather indistinct) below the hedge along the top of this field.
 As the hedge swings round to the right, the tower of Batcombe Church comes into view.
-Below to your left, a gate can be seen next to a lone tree.
-Head down steeply to the gate and scramble over the gate or under the fence (the gate is tied shut).
-Once through the gate head straight for the Church tower and continue straight on this line as the tower disappears from view.
-Eventually reach an almost invisible gap leading into the woods below, where the path suddenly becomes clear again.
+Continue just below the hedge until nearly directly above a stile in the fence below.
+Head down and over the stile, continuing on the same line to reach an almost invisible gap leading into the woods below, where the path suddenly becomes clear again.
 Go downhill through the delightful woods, over a stile, cross the river, and arrive at the bottom end of Mill Lane.

 At this point the route to Spargrove turns left between the river and the large house (see separate route description).
 For Batcombe walk up Mill Lane and turn right on reaching the road at the top.
 Continue to reach the church.